Chicago News

 -

-Chicago City Hall is pictured in 2023.
+City Clerk Anna Valencia is pictured during a meeting in council chambers in April 2022.
 [Don Vincent/The Daily Line]

 -